openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 ## Linux

-If you have installed OpenVINO Runtime via the installer, APT, or YUM, follow these steps to work with GPU:
+If you have installed OpenVINO Runtime from the archive file, follow these steps to work with GPU:

 1. Go to the install_dependencies directory:
    ```sh